Last updated January 23rd, 2021

 The bookies have differing approaches on Grand National day.
-Some remove their regular offer altogether.
+Some remove their regular welcome offers altogether.
 They do this because they know there will be a rush of new clients anyway, so why give them a bonus?
 Other bookmakers retain their free bets in order to maximise sign-ups.

-If you click through to this section of our Just Bookies home page on Grand National day itself, it will state which bookies are still offering a free bet for the big race and what that free bet actually is: Grand National Free Bets.
+If you click through to this section of our Just Bookies home page on Grand National day itself, then it will state which bookies are still offering a free bet for the big race and what that free bet actually is: Grand National Free Bets.

 How To Pick Your Selection

 You have a number of ways to choose your selection: